cyberdynamo/covid-vaccine-availability/readme.md

 ## Features over official portal:

-- More friendly with Mobile Devices.
+- More friendly with Mobile devices.
 - **It does not show the unavailable slots/booked slots:** In Official portal unavailable slots/booked slots are being mixed with available slots making it difficult to lookup the entire data.
 - Filters the available slots with a given date entered by user.
 - **User can share available slots to other users:** Printing facility is available on top of the page, user can print and share the slots with other users via social plateforms.
-This will decrese traffic on Official Portal.
+This will decrese traffic on Official portal.
 - **Official portal doesn't show the Vaccine prices in PAID centers:** whereas in this portal one can view the Vaccine prices for PAID centers.